hmcfabfive/coconut-tutorial/README.md

 ## Running Locally

-Inside the coconut-tutorial directory, run `live-server`, which should automatically open the website in your web browser.
+In the command line, run `live-server`, which should automatically open the website in your web browser.

 ## Functionality